dmitry-lt/spring-rabbitmq/README.md

 At startup, producer sends a message saying that it started

+Later on, producer sends a message if it is pinged

+`curl localhost:8081/ping`

 #### Notes
 For demo purposes, there are certain limitations:
 * Producer creates topic exchange, queue and binding between them.
 In a real world application this logic can be decoupled from producer